-How to reconcile the seemingly contradictory upgrading and overeducation perspectives?
-We consider two hypotheses that attempt to solve the contradiction by explaining away an observed oversupply of skills.
-According to the first, all overeducation is apparent rather than real.
-As pointed out by Duncan and Hoffman (1981), the gap between the skill requirements of jobs and the skills of workers underlying the overeducation perspective is based on the "idea of relatively inflexible, technologically determined educational job requirements" (1981:76), as in assignment models (Sattinger 1993).
-This runs counter to the traditional analysis of the production decisions of the firm, in which alternative production techniques are believed to exist and firms are presumed to continuously adapt their production process to available input factors, inter alia the supply of human capital.
-With such flexibility on the part of firms a mismatch between job tasks and employee skills seems unlikely.
+^{0927-5371/\$ -} see front matter S 2008 Elsevier B.V.
+All rights reserved. doi:10.1016/j.labeco.2008.08.004 between the skill requirements of jobs and the skills of workers is based on the "idea of relatively inflexible, technologically determined educational job requirements" (1981:76), as in assignment models (Sattinger, 1993).
+This runs counter to the traditional analysis of firms' production decisions, in which labour processes are assumed to be continuously adapted to available input factors, including human capital.
+With such flexibility on the part of firms, mismatch between job tasks and employee skills seems unlikely.
 Implicit in this traditional standpoint, consistent with a standard human capital model, is thus the view that 'overeducation' is largely due to measurement error.
-One hypothesis is therefore that naively observed educational mismatch simply reflects unobserved heterogeneity across individuals, such that apparently overeducated workers are in reality less able than others on other dimensions (while apparently undereducated workers are more able than others).
-When all relevant ability differences are taken into account, wage returns to education are hypothesized to be independent of the skill requirements of the job.
+Naively observed educational mismatch, then, would simply reflect unobserved heterogeneity across individuals: apparently overeducated workers are in reality less able than others on other dimensions (while apparently undereducated workers are more able than others).
+When all relevant ability differences are taken into account, wage returns to education are expected to be independent of the skill requirements of the job.
 We call this the human capital compensation hypothesis.